A Romantic Honeymoon Experience at Sandals Ochi in Ocho Rios, Jamaica

 Travel tip: While monetary tips are not necessarily allowed on the resorts in Jamaica it is recommended to tip your drivers, butlers, and anyone who might be taking you on an excursion.

-When our butlers arrived they drove us on a golf cart to our Poolside Villa and showed us our room at Sandals Ocho Rios.
-This included a living room area, bedroom with a king-sized bed, bathroom with a lovely tub, a small kitchenette, patio with dining table, and a semi-private pool.
-We also were given a bottle of champagne upon arrival and access to a large safe to store valuables.
+When our butlers arrived they drove us on a golf cart to our Poolside Villa and showed us our room at Sandals Ochi.
+Our room included a living room area, bedroom with a king-sized bed, bathroom with a lovely tub, a small kitchenette, patio with a dining table, and a semi-private pool.
+We also were given a bottle of champagne upon arrival and access to a large safe to store valuables if needed.

 Photos of our Poolside Villa Butler Suite at Sandals Ocho Rios

-After, we began looking for the ocean side of the resort only to find out that the resort is actually divided by a road in which you have to take a shuttle to get to the other side.
+Then we began looking for the ocean side of the resort, only to find out that the resort is actually divided by a road in which you have to take a shuttle to get to the other side.
 Typically the shuttles run every 3 minutes so it isn’t much of a hassle to get back and forth easily!